Indictable & Disorderly Persons Offense Lawyer | Newark, New Jersey

 There are two types of disorderly persons offenses in New Jersey: a disorderly persons offense and a petty disorderly persons offense.
-While neither type of offense is considered a “criminal” matter, each may be punishable by fines and time in jail.
+Both types of offenses are considered criminal matters, each punishable by fines and time in jail.
 Of course, the more severe the disorderly persons offense is, the greater the probability of jail time is.

 Petty disorderly persons offenses are considered to be the least serious type of offense in the state of New Jersey.
 However, convictions of these petty offenses can still mean up to 30 days in jail and a fine of up to $500.
 Some common examples of acts that may be deemed petty disorderly persons offenses include disorderly conduct and harassment.

 Disorderly persons offenses are considered more serious than petty offenses, but they do not amount to the severity of a felony.
 These offenses may be punishable by up to six months in jail and/or fines of up to $1,000.
 Some examples of acts deemed as disorderly persons offenses include:

 - Simple assault